saasbook/hw-sinatra-saas-wordguesser/README.md

 Running the Sinatra app
 -----------------------

-As before, run the shell command `rackup -p $PORT -o $IP` to start the app, or `rerun "rackup -p $PORT -o $IP"` if you want to rerun the app each time you make a code change.
+As before, run the shell command `rackup -p $PORT -o $IP` to start the app, or `rerun -- rackup -p $PORT -o $IP` if you want to rerun the app each time you make a code change.

 * Self-check: based on the output from running this command, what is the full URL you need to visit in order to visit the New Game page?